 Origin of consumer

 OTHER WORDS FROM consumercon·sum·er·ship, nounan·ti·con·sum·er, noun, adjectivenon·con·sum·er, adjective, nounpre·con·sum·er, noun

 British Dictionary definitions for consumer

-Science definitions for non-consumer
+Scientific definitions for consumer

-Culture definitions for non-consumer
+Cultural definitions for consumer

 Someone who purchases a good for personal use.